Funbit/ets2-telemetry-server/Readme.md

 The tutorial is included in the ZIP package (see "Dashboard Skin Tutorial.pdf").
 You may download it separately from [here](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Dashboard%20Skin%20Tutorial.pdf).

 ## Version history

+### 2.2.5

+- Fixed truck speed rounding to avoid jumps between 0 and 1 km/h
+- Created new MPH version of the default skin
+- Fixed minor bug with cruise control speed displayed as NaN sometimes (default skin)

 ### 2.2.4